CP1401/Practicals/prac_04/README.md

 With worker level 7, your salary is $35,000.00
 ```

-**Test** this using meaningful test data that you can understand.
+**Test** this using meaningful test data that you understand.

 You will use this error-checking pattern a lot, so get used to it.

-Remember that you can **comment out** code so it doesn't run by selecting the lines of code (doesn't need to be exact
+Remember that you can **comment out** code so that it doesn't run by selecting the lines of code (doesn't need to be exact
-characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).
+characters, just any part of the right lines) and pressing `Ctrl+/` (Windows) or `Cmd+/` (Mac).

 ## 2. Number Sequences

-Most of the programs in this part are fairly small, so we've combined them into one question with parts:

 a.
-Write a loop that displays all of the odd numbers between 1 and 100 with a line break between each one.
+Write a loop that displays all the odd numbers between 1 and 100 with a line break between each one.
+Think about the `step` value for this.
 b.
-Write a loop that displays all of the Summer Olympic years (i.e. every 4 years) between 1896 and today, with a space
+Write a loop that displays all the Summer Olympic years (every 4 years) between 1896 and today, with a space
-between each one.
+between each one (all on one line).
 c.
-Write one more loop that represents a meaningful sequence.
+Write one more loop that represents any meaningful sequence.
 Explain your chosen sequence in a comment.

 ## 3. Menus